open-ephys/commutator-coax/README.md

 ## Software/Firmware License

-This license pertains to documents in the source code in the `firmware` subdirectory.
+This license pertains to documents in the source code in the [`commutator-controller/firmware`](https://github.com/open-ephys/commutator-controller) submodule subdirectory.

 Copyright Jonathan P. Newman